floweredscarf/su25/about.md

 ### Labs

 Lab sections meet Monday through Friday.
 You may only attend the lab section in which you are enrolled.
-All lab work may optionally be done with a partner.
-You do not need to work with a partner.
-You may also dissolve your partnership, but if you do so we will not help you find a new one.
-If you do find another partner, then we will match the two of you together.
-In-person labs will be held in a lab room in Soda.
-Remote labs will be held over Zoom where you will be working primarily in breakout rooms with your partner (TAs / Tutors / Academic Interns will join the breakout room when you need assistance).
+In-person labs will be held in a lab room in Soda Hall.
+Remote labs will be held over Zoom where you will be working primarily in breakout rooms.

-This summer, we are trying out a new way of teaching lab.
 The Monday through Thursday labs are practical labs that emphasize hands-on experience with the course material.
+These involve coding assignments that are submitted for credit.
+Practical labs do not require attendance.
-The Friday lab will be a theoretical lab, that involves working through with your classmates and the TA a worksheet covering the theoretical aspects of the material covered that week.
+The Friday labs are theoretical labs that involve working through a worksheet with your classmates and TA.
+Theoretical labs will have a small attendance credit (see grading breakdown below).

-If you would like to swap to a lab section that you are not officially enrolled in, you must receive permission from your current lab TA and the lab TA of the section you would like to attend. <strong> Attending a lab that you are not officially enrolled in or have not received permission to attend may result in you being de-prioritized for help. </strong>
+If you would like to swap to a lab section that you are not officially enrolled in you must receive permission from your current lab TA and the lab TA of the section you would like to attend.
+Please email or talk to your TA if you would like to swap sections. <strong> Attending a lab that you are not officially enrolled in or have not received permission to attend may result in you being de-prioritized for help. </strong>